Manoob2408/Ball-Game/README.md

 Each player controls 1 bar which has a color coded ball the player must bounce around to break the bricks and score points.

 A panel shows each player's scores.
-The player with the most points wins.
+When all bricks are gone, the player with the most points wins, a player may .

   <div align="center">